-To keep things running smoothly, a little preparation goes a long way—starting with the menu.
 Nearly every item in your menu will have its own discrete order flow.
-Even simple things like a cup of specialty coffee can get complicated: What size is it?
+Even simple things such as a cup of specialty coffee can get complicated.
+What size?
 Milk?
 Soy?
 Cream?
 Black?
 Sugar?
 Artificial sweetener?

-For ordering, the first workflows you’ll design will be in the Point of Sale, for each item on your menu where it’s needed.
+For ordering, the first workflows you’ll design should be in your point of sale, for each item on your menu where it’s needed.
 This way, the selection of an entree causes prompts with variations and modifications.
-So when someone orders a steak, there’s no forgetting how to proceed:
+So when someone orders a steak, there’s no forgetting how to proceed.

 You can create order flows that are as detailed as you need them to be, including custom modifications at the customer’s request.
 And notice how the workflow can include clever little upsell opportunities like the one at the end.

-Standardizing your order flow has the added benefit of standardizing the way the information is transmitted to the kitchen (or bar, but more on that later).
 Using remote production printers or displays means that the details of each order are automatically sent where they need to go.
-This is another case of advanced preparation setting you up for success.
+This is another case of advanced preparation that sets your establishment and staff up for success.

-You can define at the item level where the order prints.
-This means the people who receive the tickets only see what they need to.
-Ring up a customer who wants a cheeseburger—with lettuce, tomato, pickles, and ketchup—with a beer to drink, and the food order prints in the kitchen.
-Because you predefined the order flow for the burger, it’s going to print out in the kitchen with every modification clearly spelled out.
+You can also define at the item level where the order prints.
+This means the people who receive the printed dockets only see what they need to.
+Ring up a customer who wants a cheeseburger (with tomatoes, pickles and extra sauce) and a beer, and you can send the food order to print in the kitchen where it’s picked up by the chef, while the beer order goes to the staff tending the bar.

-These printing and display setups can be as robust as you need them to be.
-Fine-dining establishments, where specialization in the kitchen is a fact of life, might want to put printers at various stations in the kitchen.
-One printer is probably all that’s necessary for a cafe.
-Production printers should be facilitating kitchen workflow, not dictating it.
+These printing and display setups can be as robust as you need them to be, but keep in mind that production printers should be facilitating kitchen workflow, not dictating it.
+For example, fine-dining establishments – where specialisation in the kitchen is a given – might want to put printers at various stations in the kitchen, while a single printer is probably all that’s necessary for a small cafe.